Guide

 7. Clear Meta Descriptions

-How to Check Your GEO Score
+How to Check Your AI Readiness Score

 - AI crawler access (robots.txt for GPTBot, ClaudeBot, PerplexityBot)